 Feature name (Map ref no.) Location Description Why is the feature of interest and significance?
 What evidence exists to support the proposed selection?
 (32) Moat Farm, Moat Lane, Wickersley Moat Lane Farm complex As can be seen from the aerial photograph, here we have a distinct complex of buildings including the main farm house, associated barns (Grade II listed) and a dovecote.
 All of these buildings have been converted to residential use over the last thirty years with the farmhouse having been considerably extended to the east.
 The listed barn, a former stable block with granary over, dates from the late 18th century.
 Built of coursed, dressed sandstone with a red pantile roof it was converted to residential use in the 1990's.
 The attached, and extended, farm house appears to be of a similar age.
 Again built of the local sandstone, it is topped with a slate roof.
 The farmhouse extension is older than it looks, certainly built before the 1958 Ordnance Survey map.
 To the south is the dovecote, again built of local sandstone, it has a roof structure topped with stone slate on the central tower and clay pantiles to the remainder.
 Also converted to residential in the 1990's, it has been considerably extended to the rear.
-As the photo below shows, the extension shave been carried out tastefully with a near perfect match of stone.
+As the photo below shows, the extension have been carried out tastefully with a near perfect match of stone.
 The dovecote conversion required Listed Building Consent by virtue of it being considered a curtilage listed building, ie part of the curtilage of the listed barn.
 The real significance of this complex of buildings is their history.
-20th century architectural investigations suggest that there has been a settlement of buildings on the site was a defensive, moated settlement possibly occupied by monks connected with nearby Roche Abbey who may have been gifted the site after the Norman conquest by the De Wickersley family.
-There is evidence, including an architectural sketch, to show that in the early 20th century, a monks cell still stod on the site.
-Subsequently to this, there is also evidence that the first of the Fitzsturgis family may have lived here until their own Manor House had been built in the nearby village of Wickersley.
-In addition to the standing evidence research has revealed that tw AGE, HISTORICAL ASSOCIATION, LANDMARK QUALITY
+20th century architectural investigations suggest that there has been a settlement of buildings on the site for over a thousand years.
+Obviously, the main clue lies in the name.
+Originally whatever stood on the site was a defensive, moated settlement possibly occupied by monks connected with nearby Roche Abbey who may have been gifted the site after the Norman conquest by the De Wickersley family.
+There is evidence, including an architectural sketch, to show that in the early 20th century, a monks cell still stood on the site.
+Subsequently to this, there is also evidence that the first of the Fitzsturgis family may have lived here until their own Manor House had been b AGE, HISTORICAL ASSOCIATION, LANDMARK QUALITY